I have my Proov results - now what?

 If your Proov results are positive…

 If your Proov results are positive, congratulations!
-You can feel confident that you have enough progesterone to support conception.
-This means low progesterone is not a barrier to conceiving successfully.
+You can feel confident that you have enough progesterone metabolite PdG present to confirm healthy ovulation.
+This means ovulation has occurred correctly.
 Remember that for trying to conceive, we recommend testing days 7-10 post peak fertility, as this represents the implantation window.
-For successful conception to occur, it’s important that progesterone is elevated throughout this window.
+Remember, it's important that results are positive all days in order to confirm healthy ovulation.

-Regardless, with positive Proov results you can move forward feeling confident in your progesterone and know you are one step closer to figuring out what may be preventing you from conceiving.
+Regardless, with positive Proov results you can move forward feeling confident in your levels and know you are one step closer to figuring out what may be preventing you from conceiving.

 If your Proov results are negative…

 If your Proov results are negative, don’t panic!
-While low progesterone is the most common cause of infertility, it is also very treatable.
+While unhealthy ovulation is the most common cause of infertility, it is also very treatable.
 Now that you have a possible cause, you can move forward and treat the problem.
 Remember that when trying to conceive, negative results include the second line never fully disappearing, even if there is a change vs. baseline.
-Additionally, if you get positive results for a couple days of your implantation window, but not through day 10 post peak, this could indicate a low progesterone issue as well.
+Additionally, if you get positive results for a couple days of your implantation window, but not through day 10 post peak, this could indicate an unsuccessful ovulation as well.
 If you have any questions interpreting your results, please contact us.

 Diet changes: Leafy greens, nuts, seeds, and whole grains have been shown to increase progesterone production.
 Vitamin B-6 and zinc also both play a role in hormone production and balancing.
 You can also try seed cycling.